 }

-Property | Example Value |
+| Property | Description | Example value |

-| leaf node name |
+Client.Context.AssetNodeName | Leaf node name | Panel1 |

-| full tag path of the selected tag |
+Client.Context.SelectedTag | Full tag path if a tag is selected | tag path string |

-These properties drive the content display reactively.
+These properties drive the content display reactively — all elements bound to them update automatically.

 list_elements('DataGrid,TrendChart,TextBlock,AlarmViewer')